dell/omnia/docs/Installation_Guides/USING_PLAYBOOKS.md

 * [Configure PowerVault Storage](../Device_Configuration/PowerVault.md)

-## Assign component roles using AWX UI
+## Assign component roles via AWX UI
 1. If Red Hat is used, ensure that red hat subscription is enabled on the nodes.
 If it isn't, use AWX to run [`redhat_subscription_template`](#red-hat-subscription) after running `control_plane.yml` to activate red hat subscription.
 2. On the AWX dashboard, under __RESOURCES__ __->__ __Inventories__, select **node_inventory**.
 3. Select the **Hosts** tab.